SpectralPoet/kickstarter-analysis/README.md

 *To the mock playwright I would add to launch the campaign in May, and keep the goal between $1,500 and $5,000.

-*Also, should anyone not involved with the course look at this, I must deeply apologize for the graphs without any labaled axes.
+*Also, should anyone not involved with the course look at this, I must deeply apologize for the graphs with perhaps poorly labeled axes.
 Obviously much less useful, *but not in the course flow.